bruan5483/TouchUp/README.md

 ![touchUp Banner.png](https://cdn.dorahacks.io/static/files/18ffd4b567518ac591c1ae54675bd050.png)

-TouchUp is a product that **revolutionises the way people interact with their devices**.
+TouchUp is a product that **revolutionizes the way people interact with their devices**.
 We allow our users to **control their computers, monitors, and TVs using just hand gestures**.

 ## Holo-Touch:
 Control your device from a distance, with Holo-Touch!
 Using AI models, our Holo-Touch technology allows you to control your cursor with your body, whether you’re a few centimetres, or a few metres away from your device.
 With Holo-Touch, you can do so much: present to others seamlessly, game in an immersive environment, or control computers and TVs from anywhere with just your hands.

 ## Any-Touch:
 Any-Touch is a modular computer add-on that enables any device to become touch-screen.
-Our state-of-the-art software detects your hand movements, calculates your precise location in respect to the screen, and tracks your clicks as well.
+Our state-of-the-art software detects your hand movements, calculates your precise location with respect to the screen, and tracks your clicks as well.
 Any-Touch is compatible with any device: computers, monitors, TVs … **if it’s not yet a touch screen, Any-Touch will turn it into one**.

 | **Tool** | **Description** |
 | ----------- | ----------- |